www.handicapmd.com - HandicapMD

 #3.
 Can I share my disability parking tag or license plates?

 No, you cannot.
-The disabled permit is for your use only.
+The disability permit is for your use only.
 However, you can use the tag if you are riding in a friend’s or family member's car.
 It is illegal to do the following:

 • Let a friend or family member borrow your tag